A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Simulation

-In the equilibrium stage, the residual nucleus in the excited state relaxes by particle emission (in the case of oxygen, gamma-ray and nucleons), fission, or other mechanisms.
-In order to simulate the deexcitation process, the cascade models are coupled with one of the separate statistical deexcitation codes.
-The native evaporation model implemented in \verb|BERT| based on the Weisskopf statistical theory~\cite{weisskopf}, which computes the emission of particles until the excitation energy reaches a cutoff~\cite{g4bert}.
+At the equilibrium stage, the residual nucleus in the excited state relaxes via particle emission (mostly gamma-rays and nucleons, in the case of oxygen), fission, or other mechanisms.
+To simulate the deexcitation process, the cascade models are coupled with one of the separate statistical deexcitation codes.
+The native evaporation model implemented in BERT is based on the Weisskopf statistical theory~\cite{weisskopf}, which computes the emission of particles until the excitation energy reaches a cutoff~\cite{g4bert}.
 In the process of photon evaporation, for example, successive emissions of gamma-rays are observed, with the energy of each emission derived from an exponential-like function.
-This process continues until the excitation energy reaches a threshold value, defined by $E^{*} < E^{\gamma}_{cutoff} = 10^{-15}$ MeV~\cite{dostrovsky}.
-In the implementation, no discrete gamma-ray energy corresponding to the nuclear levels is considered.
+This process continues until the excitation energy reaches a threshold value, defined by $E^{*} < E^{\gamma}_{\it cutoff} = 10^{-15}$ MeV~\cite{dostrovsky}.
+In the implementation, no discrete gamma-ray energy corresponding to nuclear levels is considered.
 It is important to note that the process of particle emission resulting from Fermi break-up does not apply to oxygen and carbon due to the limitation on the mass number, $A < 12$.

+Conversely, the default deexcitation model of BIC and INCL++ consists primarily of G4Evaporation (for particle emission) and \seqsplit{G4PhotonEvaporation} (for gamma-ray emission), which are utilized in \seqsplit{G4PreCompoundModel}.
+The primary function of the model is to compute particle emission up to $\alpha$ particle based on the Weisskopf-Ewing model in the case of oxygen and carbon~\cite{precompound}.
+It should be noted that alternative candidates for the deexcitation model are available for INCL++.

+ABLA++, a translation to C++ of the Fortran-based ABLA07, simulates the deexcitation by calculating the probabilities for emitting gamma-rays, neutrons, light-charged particles, and intermediate mass fragments according to Weisskopf's formalism~\cite{abla}.